luvcola/DemoKin_DDD/README.md

 Getting started with matrix kinship models in R using DemoKin
 ================
-Instructor: Sha Jiang (Stanford University)
+Instructor: Sha Jiang (Stanford University); Diego Alburez-Gutierrez (Max Planck Institute for Demographic Research)

 For Workshop ‘Kinship networks, genealogies and relatedness in structured populations’ at the 8th Meeting of the Evolutionary